Further Investigation of the Survivability of Code Technical Debt Items: Discussion

 \subsection{Implications of the Results}

-Technical Debt (TD) management has recently been the focus of attention in both academic and industrial communities~\cite{rios2018tertiary}.
+Technical Debt (TD) management has recently been the focus of attention in academic and industrial communities~\cite{rios2018tertiary}.
 The research on TD is in its initial phase, with researchers focusing on a few types of debt~\cite{li2015systematic,alves2016identification}.
-Empirical evaluation of TD management activities, especially the evidence from software industry, is essential to shedding light on technical debt prioritization activities~\cite{rios2018tertiary}.
-The results and the analysis methods provided by our study can help the research and industrial communities to further investigate TD prioritization and the activities related to it.
+Empirical evaluation of TD management activities, especially the evidence from the software industry, is essential to shedding light on technical debt prioritisation activities~\cite{rios2018tertiary}.
+The results and the analysis methods provided by our study can help the research and industrial communities to better understand what the lifespan of different types of code TDIs is, not only code smells, and invite researchers to further investigate TD prioritisation and the activities related to it.
+Moreover, analysing the survivability of code TDIs in a system can be performed on fine-grained code TDIs and not just the main types, e.g., specific code-smells in isolation.
+The survival analysis can help the developers in two ways.
+First, by helping them become aware of the survivability of existing code TDIs to repay them eventually.
+Second, by helping them prioritise action plans to prevent the accumulation of similar code TDIs similar to the case of Industrial 2 system's developers.